The Community Phages team

 As a former bench scientist and current lab manager, it’s my goal to create and maintain an environment that makes your experience in the lab as safe, seamless, and productive as possible.
 I find fulfillment in ensuring that we will have everything we could need to make the science happen, both at the bench and behind the scenes.
 I am excited to see the great work that you’ll be able to do during your time in this program.

-I am a graduate student in the Baym lab, and I am fascinated by the diversity of microbes in the environment.
-For my phd project, I have developed a novel method to isolate environmental phages that will hopefully be useful for ecological and clinical research in the future.
+I recently completed my PhD in the Baym lab and am fascinated by the diversity of microbes in the environment.
+For my PhD project, I developed a novel method to isolate environmental phages that will hopefully be useful for ecological and clinical research in the future.
 I love exploring new samples, and I can’t wait to see what we find this summer!

 Postdoctoral Fellow - Bernhardt Lab